Nanofus/novel.js/README.md

 - `addAction` - Add actions to the player's action list upon entering the scene.
 - `removeAction` - Remove actions from the player's action list upon entering the scene.
 - `setAction` - Sets the specified actions' counts in the player's action list upon entering the scene.
 If the action does not exist in the actions list, it is added.
+- `playSound` - Play a sound with the chosen name upon entering the scene.
 - `choices` - Required (not enforced).
 A list of choices available in the scene.

 #### Choices